Leonard Cohen: Poetry and novels

 Cohen was the subject of a 44-minute documentary in 1965 from the National Film Board called Ladies and Gentlemen...
 Mr. Leonard Cohen.

 The 1966 novel Beautiful Losers received a good deal of attention from the Canadian press and stirred up controversy because of a number of sexually graphic passages.
 Regarding Beautiful Losers, the Boston Globe stated: "James Joyce is not dead.
 He is living in Montreal under the name of Cohen."
 In 1966 Cohen also published Parasites of Heaven, a book of poems.
 Both Beautiful Losers and Parasites of Heaven received mixed reviews and sold few copies.

-In 1966, CBC-TV producer Andrew Simon produced a local Montreal current affairs program, Seven on Six, and offered Cohen a position as host.
+In 1966, CBC-TV producer Andrew Simon produced a local Montreal current-affairs program, Seven on Six, and offered Cohen a position as host.
 "I decided I'm going to be a songwriter.
 I want to write songs," Simon recalled Cohen telling him.

 Subsequently, Cohen published less, with major gaps, concentrating more on recording songs.
+In 1966 he wrote "Suzanne", which was performed the same year by The Stormy Clovers, and recorded by Judy Collins on her album In My Life.

 In 1978, he published his first book of poetry in many years, Death of a Lady's Man (not to be confused with the album he released the previous year, the similarly titled Death of a Ladies' Man).
 It was not until 1984 that Cohen published his next book of poems, Book of Mercy, which won him the Canadian Authors Association Literary Award for Poetry.
 The book contains 50 prose-poems, influenced by the Hebrew Bible and Zen writings.
 Cohen himself referred to the pieces as "prayers".
 In 1993 Cohen published Stranger Music: Selected Poems and Songs, and in 2006, after 10 years of delays, additions, and rewritings, Book of Longing.
 The Book of Longing is dedicated to the poet Irving Layton.
 Also, during the late 1990s and 2000s, many of Cohen's new poems and lyrics were first published on the fan website The Leonard Cohen Files, including the original version of the poem "A Thousand Kisses Deep" (which Cohen later adapted for a song).

 Cohen's writing process, as he told an interviewer in 1998, was "like a bear stumbling into a beehive or a honey cache: I'm stumbling right into it and getting stuck, and it's delicious and it's horrible and I'm in it and it's not very graceful and it's very awkward and it's very painful and yet there's something inevitable about it."

 In 2011, Cohen was awarded the Prince of Asturias Award for literature.
 His poetry collection The Flame, which he had been working on at the time of his death, appeared posthumously in 2018.

-Cohen's books have been translated into multiple languages, including Spanish.
+Cohen's books have been translated into several languages.